payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 Only throw errors in parts of the code that are likely to fail in a particular way.
 Mimicking statically typed languages is overkill

-If you can’t identify all the places where a function will be called ahead of time, then you need some error checking
+If you can't identify all the places where a function will be called ahead of time, then you need some error checking

 Patterns
 -------------------------------------------------------------------------------------------